7 situations

 North Loop, Minneapolis

-Gavin Kaysen's flagship.
-The lunch menu is friendlier on the wallet than dinner and the room is the same.
+Gavin Kaysen's flagship in a converted warehouse.
+The lunch menu is friendlier on the wallet than dinner and the room is the same: dark wood, white napkins, the bread program alone earns its place.
+You will be seated for ninety minutes and you will be glad about it.

 2. Something cultural